 As for tropical storms, those are more severe.
-Depressions become storms when winds reach between 39 and 73 miles per hour.
+Depressions become storms when winds reach between 39 and 73 mph.
 They also must follow a cyclone pattern to become a storm.

-Hurricanes are a step up from a tropical storm, with winds of more than 74 miles per hour.
+Hurricanes are a step up from a tropical storm, with winds of more than 74 mph.
 Hurricanes are further rated into five categories based on their wind speed:

 Category 1: 74-95 mph

 Category 3: 111-129 mph

 Catgeory 5: above 157 mph